Dig Deep: Spring 2026 Conference Schedule

 How do I get appointments with conference presenters?

 When you pay your registration fee to attend the conference, you will afterward receive a code to access and request appointments at the site.
 Each paid registrant requests two appointments with two different presenters.
 Appointments are first-come, first-served and are scheduled at speakers’ discretion following the conference week.
-Consider in advance the publishing mission of the speaker you request and their organization, the categories they are acquiring content for, the status of your work, and your pitch or questions you plan to pose.
+Consider in advance the publishing mission of the speaker you request and their organization, the categories they are acquiring content for, the status of your writing and/or book proposal, your pitch, and questions you plan to pose.

 How do I apply for a needs-based scholarship to attend Publishing in Color?